AltropInc/alt/doc/script/TypeNumeric.md

 ```altro
 4 + 4.2
 ```
 The owner (integer 4) will be promoted to double before the expression is executed.
 And the result of the execution will be in the type of double.
-On the otherhabd,
+On the other hand,
 ```altro
 4.2 + 4
 ```
 The input (integer 4) will be promoted to double before the expression is executed.
 And the result of the execution will be in the type of double.
-Here is another eample:
+Here is another example:
 ```altro
 x: tiny = 150;
 y: tiny = 150;